JamzWork/-react-native-boilerplate/README.md

 This is an simple react native boilerplate Architecture

-The driving goal of the architecture of the boilerplate is separation of concerns.
-Namely:
+Basic Description of the App

+    This Application just show spinner value before and after dispatching and Spinner action.

     Presentational components are separated from containers (aka "screens").
     State is managed using global Redux stores.
-    With Redux, state is shared using global stores, and changes are predictable: actions are applied by reducers to the state.
-While the pattern can be a bit much for small projects, the clear separation of responsibilities and predictability helps with bigger applications.
+    Redux Thunk is applied as middleware.
-    2 Additional test are written, For splash screen and for dispatching an action.
+    2 Additional tests are written, For splash screen and for dispatching an action.

     Main Directory layout